Credit Scoring: Part 10 – The Bigger Picture – Enterprise Decision Management Systems

-A number of predictive models can be utilized within a business process flow assessing various risk elements, such as fraud, delinquency, default and churn, or calculating applicants' affordability and lifetime value.
-In addition, a number of optimization levels can be added in the process flow considering different objective functions such as minimizing operational cost or maximizing the margin.
+A number of predictive models can be utilised within a business process flow assessing various risk elements, such as fraud, delinquency, default and churn, or calculating applicants’ affordability and lifetime value.
+In addition, a number of optimisation levels can be added in the process flow considering different objective functions such as minimising operational cost or maximising the margin.
 Return on investment (ROI) analysis – measuring the impact of business decisions – can also be the part of the business process, informing the optimal decision strategy.

 Commercial EDM systems are typically equipped with visual programming features and a point-and-click user interface enabling data scientist or business analysts with no programming skills to create decision requirements diagrams, specify input parameters, control model outputs, implement business rules, run processes in parallel or direct outputs to other internal or external processes.

 Ease of implementation, speed of change, compliance with regulations and components modularity are some of the great benefits of EDM systems.
 They are the brain of a complex body that orchestrates its single components playing a harmonic business symphony.